alaanni/Farm-simulator/README.md

 # Farm-simulator
 Object-oriented programming with Java

-You can run program from main.java
+You can run program from Main.java